 |MILS:3020||Leadership in Changing Environments MSL302||3|

 Additional Course Work

 Cadets whose aim is a commission must satisfy a Professional Military Education (PME) requirement.
 They must complete at least one course in military history from the following list.
-This course may be the same as one used to satisfy the College of Liberal Arts and Sciences General Education Program.
-Cadets may use other courses to meet the requirement, with the military science professor's approval.
+The History That Made Our World (HIST:1016) can be used to satisfy the College of Liberal Arts and Sciences GE CLAS Core.
+Cadets may use other courses to meet the additional course work requirement, with the military science professor's approval.

 |HIST:1016||The History That Made Our World||3|

 |HIST:3271||American Revolutionary Period||3|

 |HIST:4256||The Progressive Era in America||3|

 Military Science offers two-, three-, and four-year ROTC scholarships for students who enter the ROTC program.
 These scholarships pay full tuition at the University of Iowa, an allotment for books and supplies each semester, most mandatory educational fees, and a tax-free monthly stipend during the academic year.

 Undergraduate Program of Study